 I started selling online in 2008.
 In May 2010 my flowers were featured in print by BRIDES Magazine!
 (June, 2010 issue, p.
 215)

 After leaving a previous job where I spent 15 years, the following decade was spent in near solitude, intensely learning.
 I studied with weeks, months and sometimes years (in the case of peyote stitch) experimenting with a single stitching or weaving technique: discovering it's possibilities and potentials alone and in combination with other stitches, knots, as well as different shapes and sizes of beads.
 I eventually ended up taking an inclination towards advanced 3D and shaped beadwork.
 Although designing each piece can be a challenging, time consuming process requiring tens up to hundreds of prototypes with modifications along the way to contentment, I found I really enjoyed the challenge and focus involved.
 It was cathartic, meditative, and it became easier the more I worked at it.
 Almost two decades of persistence later, I'm finally confident in my decision to pursue, express myself through, and master this craft in my own unique way.
-I hope what I admittedly lack in marketing and "extroverting" skills, I make up for in the detail, quality, and exclusivity of my work.

 When I'm not creating, I enjoy cycling, taking nature photos, listening to (mostly) electronic music, flying my Mavic Mini, reading, and looking for interesting rocks and crystals in and near the South Platte riverbed.
 I live in a cute house with my husband, 4 cats, and many happy houseplants between a notoriously haunted road and the South Platte in historic Adams County, Colorado.